TomSssM/MyCodewars/snippets/server-side-js/4-cross-domain/cors-intricacy.md

 the browser will in fact send that request to our server at `https://example.com`, our server will execute that request adding the user to the Data Base and setting the `Access-Control-Allow-Origin` HTTP Header, after that the browser will see the `Access-Control-Allow-Origin` HTTP Header and block `https://evil.dude.com` from seeing our server's response.
-But the user that an attacker sent in the body of the POST request will be added!
+But the user that an attacker sent in the body of the POST request will already be added to the Data Base!

 In other words, CORS only forbids third party AJAX request from seeing the server's _response_ ( in the example above the `{ "isSuccess": true }` JSON ), but it doesn't prevent the browser from sending that request and our server from consequently processing that request.
 It cannot be otherwise because the browser